-The Ducati Hypermotard 939 maintenance schedule and service intervals — sourced from the owner’s manual.
+The Ducati Hypermotard 939 maintenance schedule and service intervals — sourced from the owner’s manual, cross referencing part diagrams.
 This maintenance schedule also applies to the Ducati Hypermotard 939 SP.

-Both the Ducati Hypermotard 939 and the Hypermotard 939 SP share the same underlying engine and base components.
-The SP has much better suspension and a higher price tag.
-But it’s well worth it — owners of the standard 939 complain of soft, under-sprung suspension.
+Both the Ducati Hypermotard 939 and the Hypermotard 939 SP share the same underlying engine and base components, though the SP has improved suspension and a higher price tag.

 In 2019, Ducati released the Hypermotard 950 and 950 SP.
-They kept the same basic engine configuration and maintenance schedule, but the bike was upgraded in many ways with ride aids and other improvements, as well as Euro 5 emissions compliance on the later models.
+They kept the same basic engine configuration and maintenance schedule, but the bike was upgraded in many ways with ride aids and other improvements.

 Regular maintenance for the Ducati Hypermotard 939